stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 # Building Graphical Desktop Applications

 If you are specifically interested in developing desktop applications, start with [wxPython](http://wxpython.org/).
 The Tk interface toolkit that is supplied with the Python standard library is rather basic and dated.
-If you have advanced needs, you may prefer [PySide2](https://wiki.qt.io/PySide2), which enables you to make use of the [QT](https://www.qt.io/) libraries.
+If you have advanced needs, you may prefer [QT for Python](https://www.qt.io/qt-for-python), which enables you to make use of the [QT](https://www.qt.io/) libraries.

 # Microsoft Windows Integration